DIVERSE CORN BELT

 RESILIENCE

 For decades, farmers in America’s Corn Belt have become world-class specialists in producing millions of tons of corn and soybeans.
-In 2020, they harvested 448 million tons of corn and soybeans on 138 million acres.
+In 2024, farmers in the DCB focus states of Indiana, Illinois, and Iowa harvested 5.9 billion bushels of corn, 1.6 billion bushels of soybeans, and 13.2 million tons of silage on 55.5 million acres.

-But in biological systems—and economic and social ones—resilience is rooted in diversity. #DCB, funded by USDA’s National Institute of Food and Agriculture, will spend five years exploring options for diversity in the Corn Belt states of Indiana, Illinois and Iowa.
+In biological systems—and economic and social ones—resilience is rooted in diversity.
+DCB’s goal is to expand diversification opportunities that benefit farmers, communities, the regional economy, and the environment.
+The DCB Team, funded by USDA’s National Institute of Food and Agriculture, has entered the final year of an intensive five-year exploration of diversity options for the Corn Belt states of Indiana, Illinois, and Iowa.

-The #DCB research team will explore diversity on several levels:
+The DCB Team explores diversity on several levels:

 Farm-level diversity, including more options for crop rotations, perennial crops for forage or bioenergy, grazing livestock, agroforestry, and horticultural crops.